If you love breakfast, then this Southern Style Homemade Buttermilk Biscuits Recipe and Country Sausage Gravy is going to blow you away!

 Stir in your flour until combined and then pour in your milk and crank up the heat while whisking.
 The goal here is to make the milk thick like a gravy, and I always say think alfredo sauce or as we call it in the culinary world nappe.

 Add the sausage back in, season it up with salt and pepper and dump this delicious country sausage gravy all over those buttermilk biscuits.
+Enjoy you guys!

 Homemade Buttermilk Biscuits Recipe and Country Sausage Gravy